mauleyzaola/maupod/user_manual.md

 3. `Performer` (clickable, and takes you to the artist's all albums page).
 4. `Genere` (clickable, and takes you to that genere's all performers page).
 5. `Duration` (hours, minutes, seconds).
-6. `Album` (Clickable album's name, and takes you to thet album's individual page).
+6. `Album` (Clickable album's name, and takes you to that album's individual page).
 7. `Sampling Rate` (number).
 8. `Year` (of the `Album`).
 9. `Last Modified` (day, month, year).